+We determined confidence intervals of discriminability by bootstrapping 1000 times without replacement using 80% of the sample size.
+This is necessary to avoid inflating values by including more scans from a single subject.

 Edge-level and individual-level reliability associations

-To determine if the reliability of functional connections was related to groupwise differences in functional connectivity, we correlated the edge-level effect size of each edge with a continuous edge-level measurement of each reliability metric.
-To generate the effect sizes, we computed the edgewise Cohen’s d effect size of depressed adolescents - healthy volunteers averaged between scans.
-We generated continuous edge-level forms of the three reliability metrics as follows: ICC – Mean bootstrapped ICC for each edge; Fingerprinting – Differential power and group consistency values for each edge; and Discriminability – z-scored discriminability of samples with edge omitted.
+To determine if the reliability of functional connections was related to predictive utility in psychiatric illnesses, we correlated groupwise differences in connectome edges with an edge-level measurement of each reliability metric.
+We computed the edgewise Cohen’s d effect size of depressed adolescents - healthy volunteers averaged between scans.
+We then generated edge-level forms of the three reliability metrics from all participants as follows: ICC – Mean bootstrapped ICC for each edge; Fingerprinting – Differential power and group consistency values for each edge; and Discriminability – z-scored discriminability of samples with edge omitted.

 We also compared individual-level measures to the clinical questionnaires administered at baseline and after one year.
 We derived individual-level continuous measures of reliability from the original metrics as follows: ICC – within-subject variance for each individual, Fingerprinting – ratio of mean correlation with one’s own connectome to mean correlation with others’ connectomes, and Discriminability – Mean between-edge distance rank for each individual.